joshiteoshi/git-gud/deet-script.md

 ### what is git?

-git is a version control system (vcs). in fact for many people, vcs is git (has anyone even heard of subversion or mercurial?). unless you work for facebook (which made its own vcs), you'll probably have to use git.
+ - git is a version control system (vcs) software
+   - in fact for many people, vcs is git (does any one know svn or hg?)
+   - unless you work for facebook, you'll use git

- - git helps people keep track of versions of a project directory
+ - git helps track versions of a project directory
    - this can be *any* type of project
- - but most frequently, it is used with software projects
+   - but usually, git is used with software projects
-   - its original version was made by linus torvalds, the linux kernel man
+     - the original version was written by linus torvalds, the linux kernel man
-   - in fact it was made for linux kernel development
+     - in fact, git was made for linux kernel development

-but what does "keep track of versions" mean? here's a list of things git can do:
+ - what does "track versions" mean? git can

- - save a "snapshot" of your current work
+   - save "snapshots" of your current work
-   - like a checkpoint or save slot in skyrim
+     - like a save in skyrim
- - make new "branches" to work on experimental changes you don't want in the main project
+   - make new "branches" to work on experimental changes or new features
    - merge branches when new features are ready
- - identify a snapshot which introduced a bug
+   - identify snapshots which introduced bugs
- - use git diff to find the buggy code
+   - use diff to find buggy code
- - use git blame to figure out who introduced buggy code
+   - use blame to find who wrote buggy code
- - and like several hundred other things
+   - and several hundred other things
+ - benefits

-when working on a software project over a period of time, git helps make sure things don't break. if changes are made, you can always revive previous versions. git also enables better collaboration on projects. multiple changes made by individuals can be quickly reconciled and applied to a project.
+   - when working on a project over time, git helps make sure things don't break

-some of the other (nice but maybe less important to us) features of git.

- - nyoom.
- - nyoom.
+   - if changes are made, you can always restore previous versions
+   - collaborating on projects is made easier
+   - multiple conflicting changes can be quickly reconciled
+ - some other features (which distinguish it from other vcs)
- - it's fast (compared to other vcs, for most operations)
+   - nyoom (it's fast, compared to other vcs in many operations)
- - it's distributed - so many different team workflows are supported
+   - it's distributed - so many team workflows are supported
+   - there's good support
+     - easy to google problems
+     - lots of gui tools
- - there's lots of git repository hosting services
+     - lots of repository hosting services

 ### how does git work?